onthebeach/id/README.md

 You can even set fields on nested models in this way:

     person.hat.set(color: 'red') # => returns a new person object with a new hat object with its color set to red

+#### Avoiding nils

+`id` tries to avoid nils entirely, by using the Option pattern found in many functional programming languages and implemented [here](http://github.com/rsslldnphy/optional).
+Just mark optional fields as `optional: true` and their accessors will return either `Some[value]` or `None`.